-The study observed that "farmers turn to mass media when face-to-face interaction is difficult under unfavorable weather."
+The study observed that "farmers turn to mass media when face-toface interaction is difficult under unfavorable weather."
 As to the demand for and type of information, responses varied from each household.
 These are mostly influenced by their needs and experiences.

-Rice varieties and pest and nutrient management are the top three rice production themes that recurred in the study's results.
-These topics are directly related to yield, the ultimate measure of productivity for farmers.

-The more the information seems beneficial, the more we listen and correspondingly act.
+Rice varieties and pest and nutrient management are the top three rice production themes that recurred in The more the information seems beneficial, the more we listen and correspondingly act.
 It also has something to do with trust, and when you see that what they say actually works.